-Using Bayes stable equilibrium as a solution concept allows the researcher to relax the common informational assumptions made in the empirical literature and make weak assumptions on players' information.
+Using Bayes stable equilibrium as a solution concept allows the researcher to relax the common informational assumptions made in the empirical literature.
 An early work in this dimension is Grieco (2014) who considers a parametric class of information structures that nest standard assumptions.
 Our work is most closely related to recent papers that use Bayes correlated equilibrium as a basis for informationally robust econometric analysis: Magnolfi and Roncoroni (2021) applies Bayes correlated equilibrium to static entry games (which are also considered in this paper), Syrgkanis, Tamer, and Ziani (2021) to auctions, and Gualdani and Sinha (2020) to static, single-agent models.4